groupdocs-viewer/GroupDocs.Viewer-Docs/net/developer-guide/caching-results/how-to-use-custom-cache-implementation.md

 ---
 By default, GroupDocs.Viewer implements caching to local.
 But you can cache rendering result in your own way, for example, using Redis Cache.
 To do this, use the ICache interface implementation.

-To implement a custom cache using the Redis cache, follow these steps:
+To implement a custom cache using the Redis Cache, follow these steps:

 1. Create the RedisCache class that implements the [ICache](https://reference.groupdocs.com/net/viewer/groupdocs.viewer.caching/icache) interface.
 2. Instantiate the RedisCache class.